MaximoRdz/C-MARCHING-SQUARES/README.md

 ### The Grid

 The image is treated as a scalar field.
-Each pixel holds a value in [0, 255].
+Each pixel holds a value i \n [0, 255].
 The algorithm operates on a contouring grid of size (W-1) x (H-1), where each cell is defined by four neighboring pixel corners: top-left, top-right, bottom-right, bottom-left.